ubc-bayes/mixinf/README.md

-# Variational Mixture Inference
+# Locally-Adapted Boosting Variational Inference (L-BVI)

-This repository contains a Python package that can be used to do Bayesian inference using variational mixture inference (mixinf).
+This repository contains a Python package that can be used to do Bayesian inference using locally-adapted boosting variational inference (L-BVI).

 ## Repository Status